tiptoppress/excerpt-extension/README.md

 ## Description
 The Excerpt Extension adds more options for the excerpt output.

+### Try before buy

+With the next Term and Category Based Posts Widget version 4.7 we will let people download a version which will not require a license as long as it is used on a local development server (in other words, a localhost or if the site domain resolves to the local host ip of 127.0.0.1).

+A beta-4.7 can be downloaded here: [Welcome take 4.7-beta2 spin](http://tiptoppress.com/welcome-take-4-7-beta2-spin/?utm_source=github&utm_campaign=try_befor_buy_eext&utm_medium=web) and the stable version is released within the next days.

 ### Features
 * Option to allow HTML in the excerpt